Technigo/project-survey/README.md

 ## Resources

-Photo by C D-X on Unsplash
-Photo by Stephen Frank on Unsplash
+Photo by Jason Leung on Unsplash